-Weed harvesting was not done this year.
-Per our management plan, the lake was assessed by Deb Bursik, Dennis Batchelet and Tom Niebler and all agreed the weeds were not in need of cutting this year.
-Please see the attached note about what we have learned about weed harvesting.
+Per our management plan, the lake was assessed this summer to determine if Weed Harvesting is needed - Please see the attached note about what we have learned about weed harvesting.

 Safe and Courteous Boating

 Please be sure to practice safe and courteous boating and jet skiing on the lake.
 The DNR regulates boat safety and prohibits operating your vessel within 100 feet of a shoreline, dock, raft, pier or restricted area greater than slow or no wake speed.
 It is unlawful to chase, harass or disturb wildlife.